csavasegal/csavasegal.github.io/Teaching_materials/OSHER_Winter2025/Lecture_02_Parkinsons.md

 - How to reliably detect PD before symptoms appear.
 - How non-motor symptoms relate to the progression of the disease.

+## Note!
+Sometimes, people experience symptoms similar to Parkinson’s disease, like shaking hands, slow movement, stiff muscles, or balance problems, but it doesn’t mean they have Parkinson’s disease.
+These symptoms are called "parkinsonism," and they can happen for different reasons.

+Here are some possible causes of parkinsonism that aren’t Parkinson’s disease:

+- **Medications: Some drugs**, like those used for mental health conditions (antipsychotics) or nausea, can cause temporary symptoms similar to Parkinson’s.
+This is called drug-induced parkinsonism, and it often improves if the medication is stopped or changed.

+- **Other Neurological Conditions**: Diseases like multiple system atrophy (MSA), progressive supranuclear palsy (PSP), or corticobasal degeneration (CBD) can also cause parkinsonian symptoms, but they have distinct features and progress differently.

+- **Brain Injuries or Strokes**: Damage to certain parts of the brain due to head trauma or a stroke can mimic Parkinson’s symptoms.

+- **Toxins**: Exposure to certain chemicals, like carbon monoxide or manganese, can lead to parkinsonism.

+- **Infections**: Rare brain infections, such as encephalitis, can sometimes cause parkinsonian symptoms.

+- **Normal Pressure Hydrocephalus (NPH)**: This condition, caused by a buildup of fluid in the brain, can cause trouble walking, balance issues, and other symptoms that look like Parkinson’s.
 ---

 ## 5. Treatment Options

 ### A. Pharmacological Treatments
+*Since we know that PD is linked to not being able to make dopamine, the treatment is part of the diagnosis itself.
+The treatment is just replacing the dopamine!
+If someone improves then this suggests that they have Parkinson's (though diagnoses are only fully possible post-mortem!)*

 - **Levodopa (L-DOPA)**:
    - The gold standard for motor symptom relief.
    - Often combined with **Carbidopa** (to prevent peripheral metabolism).